 What activities can patients be social prescribed to?

-Although a relatively new term, Islington has been social prescribing for many years.
+Although a relatively new term, in Islington we have been social prescribing for many years.

 How to connect patients with social prescribing schemes